Do you ever get to the point where you can't take the mess any longer? I do.

 The five year old's room is now the box room at The Larches and he loves it.
 Husband occasionally still shakes his head and mutters, 'How could you?'

-I feel awful, really I do, honestly the guilt almost keeps me awake at night....Mind you, the attic room looks gorgeous now as the guest suite!
+I feel awful, really I do, honestly the guilt almost keeps me awake at night....Mind you, I'm loving the fact that the attic room looks gorgeous and now it's our guest suite!